Pacer (British Rail)

 At the start of 2020, 138 Pacer units of classes 142, 143 and 144 were either still in service or storage with three National Rail operators: Arriva Rail North, Great Western Railway and KeolisAmey Wales.
-After the 144s were withdrawn from the Northern franchise, Northern Trains retired its last Pacer unit, a 142, on 27 November 2020, with Great Western Railway following with its last 143 in December 2020.
-KeolisAmey Wales withdrew only its 142s in late 2020, passing its 143s to Transport for Wales Rail who finally phased them out in May/June 2021.
+After the 144s were withdrawn from the Northern franchise, Northern Trains retired its last Pacer unit, a 142, on 27 November 2020, with Great Western Railway retiring its last 143 the following month.
+KeolisAmey Wales withdrew only its 142s in late 2020, passing its 143s to Transport for Wales Rail, which phased them out in May/June 2021.

 Features

 The Pacer series were built with low construction and running costs in mind, and so all of the Pacer units use: